 <svg width="200" height="200">...</svg>

-<!-- ✅ viewBox without fixed dimensions — fully responsive -->
+<!-- ✅ MDN: viewBox without fixed dimensions — fully responsive -->

 <!-- ✅ Best practice: responsive SVG in an img tag -->